 - Customized Baskets.
 A number of your customers will want items in their gift baskets that are not currently included in your item list.
 Instead of your current offerings, they want a customized gift basket.
-Be sure to properly price your customized gift basket, given the added cost of shopping specially for the basket.
+Be sure to properly price your customized gift basket, given the added cost of shopping especially for the basket.

 Your inventory level should grow as your sales grow.
 However, it is prudent to start small, keeping inventory at a realistic level.

 You can buy your items for gift baskets either through wholesale or retail means.
-It is advisable that you buy at wholesale price the items and supplies that you use in large quantities, such as baskets, “filler” items such as tissue paper, and items common to several baskets.
+It is advisable that you buy at the wholesale price the items and supplies that you use in large quantities, such as baskets, “filler” items such as tissue paper, and items common to several baskets.

 Retail purchases will typically consist of the merchandise you accumulate when you go shopping for customized basket materials.
 As much as possible, buy your items for your gift baskets in bulk.
 Many retailers give quantity discounts for purchases over a specific amount.

-Shopping is a major activity for a gift basket business, and may take you anywhere from one to four hours a day on average.
+Shopping is a major activity for a gift basket business and may take you anywhere from one to four hours a day on average.
 You may find your craft suppliers and ‘hard to find’ gifts by attending local and regional gift shows, various trade publications, and telephone directory listings under wholesalers.
-Adding your name to supplier mailing lists is also a good way to learn of new products and those that are on sale.
+Adding your name to supplier mailing lists is also a good way to learn about new products and those that are on sale.